remotion-dev/template-next-pages-dir/README.md

 ` yarn render <YOUR COMPOSITION>` - Renders a composition

-`yarn lambda:site` - Deploys new site to AWS
+`yarn lambda:site` - Deploys new site to AWS (you have to do that every time you change the Root file or composition)

 `yarn lambda:function` - Deploys new lambda function to AWS (you will need to update your env file with new function name)